Call for Submissions: StART 2023 Outside of The Box Program

 Artist applicants must reside in the City of Toronto.

 Artist applicants cannot be City of Toronto employees.

 Use the template provided on the website to submit your design concept.
+Make sure your submitted design is in colour and of good quality.
 Designs must cover all visible sides of the traffic signal box, unless where specified by the StART project team or specified on the list of box locations.

 When designing the artwork, artists are encouraged to think of the context of the city as a whole.

 - any representations of traffic lights, signs or signals

 - advertisement or promotion for any business, product or viewpoint